 18 Inch Tires on a Sierra GMC 1500

 20 Inch Tires on a Sierra GMC 1500

-A 33” tire can be in the form of any of the following sizes depending if you intend going off-road and want to keep all the practicality or you just want a more aesthetically pleasing “show truck” stance.
+A 33” tire can be in the form of any of the following sizes depending on if you intend to go off-road and want to keep all the practicality or you just want a more aesthetically pleasing “show truck” stance.